ICCCIVY/2420-Assignment-1/README.md

 3. In the DigitalOcean dashboard, click on the **Settings** option in the left sidebar.

-4. Then, select **Security** tab at the top.
+4. Select **Security** tab at the top.

 5. Look for the **Add SSH Key** button and click it.

-6. Paste your copied public key in the provied text box.
+6. Paste your copied public key in the provided text box.
 In the **Name your key** field, give a recognizable name for your key.

 7. Click **Add SSH key** button to save your public key to your DigitalOcean account.